Valencia Fine Art Architecture Photography Holiday

 What makes this such a great Spanish photography tour?

-Our shoots there will mainly take place at dawn and dusk, when the light is at its best.
+Our shoots can run from sunrise to sunset as we can utilise the light all day long – strong sunlight which may hamper other genres can add to our creative process.
 Most of the buildings are often illuminated at night offering a striking contrast to the blue hour skies.
 Most buildings are surrounded by shallow bright aqua coloured pools of water which can create stunning reflections.

 If time allows, there is the option for a sun set trip over to the Parc Natural de l’Albufera.
 This is a beautiful national park where the rice for paella is grown in water-logged rice paddy fields.
 Paella is of course the local speciality (and where Paella was invented) and must be sampled, but it’s really the sun set over the lagoon with the fishing nets in the foreground, and mountains in the distance that make amazing images.